5 Ways to Save like a BOSS (or a Millennial)

 Simple is my bank.
 After more than a decade with Bank of America, I took a risk on banking with a start-up, online-only bank.
 Simple, has single-handedly changed my spending behavior and saving psychology, it offers two savings features—Goals and Safe-to-Spend.
 Goals allow me to save for anything from my upcoming trip to Maui to my student loan payment, by auto-transferring money each day to the Goals.
 My money is still in my checking account (Simple does not make you open a traditional savings account), but when I look at my account, I just see a Safe-to-Spend balance, which excludes funds in my Goals.
 I no longer have to sit down and figure out how much I need to save because Simple does it for me.

 My conclusion?
-Because of recent financial technological (FinTech) advances, investing and saving has become much simpler, if not easier.
+Because of recent financial technological (FinTech) advances, investing and retirement saving has become much simpler, if not easier.
 I can be a savvy saver who takes into account my immediate goals, my potential emergency needs, and my future needs.
 While we, Millennials, have the odds stacked against us in many ways, the ew technology that helps us get ahead in the savings race, is not one of them.